Everyone needs a good razor and yet many people miss out discovering the best safety razor for a better, cheaper and more sustainable shave.

 Hence, a reassessment of the benefits that double-edge razors offer shows that it’s far superior to the plastic cartridge models.
 However, to get the best from them, you need to choose the best one.

-How to Choose the Best Safety Razor For You
+How to Choose the Right Safety Razor For You

-While safety razors are the top choice for anyone looking to save money and the planet, picking the best safety razor is tricky.
+While safety razors are the top choice for anyone looking to save money and the planet, picking the right one for you can seem challenging.
 While the overall safety razor design is well-established and difficult to get wrong, here are some key variables that set them apart.

 Safety Razor Designs

-The safety razor has been around for well over a century, and in that time it has developed quite a few variations.
+The double edge safety razor has been around for well over a century, and in that time it has developed quite a few variations.

 Traditional Two-Piece And Three-Piece